Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/lisa recollections ideas.md

 Murray sleeping on her with his little nose next to her chin

+DOCTOR HORROR STORIES

+First christmas away from family because she was sick.
+Eating dove chocolates and just spending all day in the sunny room bed.
+Dove chocolates to go look at lights with Zoe dog.
+Just the two of us with no stress whatsoever.

+Look from LisaFood repo to find little things to illustrate her life at the end.
+Menu, caregiver instructions, and the like.

 VARIOUS THINGS I WROTE IN THE COUPLE DAYS AFTER LISA KILLED HERSELF